Human rights in Denmark: Racism

-Rights of LGBT people
+Rights of LGBTQ people

 Denmark was the first country to recognise registered partnerships (Danish: registreret partnerskab) between same-sex couples, in a law enacted on 7 June 1989.
-This granted LGBT people many of the same rights as heterosexual couples; however it did not grant them "the right to adopt or obtain joint custody of a child".
+This granted the LGBTQ community many of the same rights as heterosexual couples; however it did not grant them "the right to adopt or obtain joint custody of a child".
 On 15 June 2012, Denmark became the eleventh country in the world to legalise same-sex marriage, the existing law being replaced by gender-neutral marriage legislation.

 In January 2016, a resolution was implemented by the Danish parliament which prevented transgender being classified as a mental health condition.
-In doing so, Denmark became the first country in Europe to go against the World Health Organisation (WHO) standards, which classified transgender identity as being a mental health issue until June 2018.
-However, in their 2017–2018 report on 'The State of the World's Human Rights', Amnesty International flag the current procedural rules surrounding access of transgender people to hormone therapy and gender-affirming surgery to be an issue, arguing that they "unreasonably prolong the gender recognition process."
+In doing so, Denmark went against the World Health Organization (WHO) standards, which classified gender identity disorder as a mental health issue until June 2018.

+Amnesty International's 2017–2018 report on 'The State of the World's Human Rights' states that Denmark's procedural rules surrounding access to transgender hormone therapy and gender-affirming surgery "unreasonably prolong the gender recognition process".
 In addition, Amnesty International revealed that the Danish Health Authority has not yet established national guidelines outlining how children with variations of sex characteristics should be treated by doctors.
 As a result, "non-emergency invasive and irreversible medical procedures" may be conducted on children under the age of 10.
 This directly violates the UN's Convention on the Rights of the Child.